Workout

 Knowing what’s good to eat at night after a workout is only the first step.
 Even those foods that are easiest on the stomach could still cause problems if you eat too much too fast after working out or if you go to bed immediately after eating.

 Take a breather before chowing down and another rest period before laying down.
-How long to cool down before your post-exercise meal and how long you should wait to work out after eating depend on the type of food and exercise.
+How long to cool down before your post-exercise meal and how long you should wait to work out after eating depends on the type of food and exercise.

 Have a Great Evening Workout with Healthy Late Night Snacks